chrismattmann/trec-dd-polar/README.md

 Crawled data were put into Common Crawl Format, acording to Memex format, using the [CommonCrawlDataDumper] (https://wiki.apache.org/nutch/CommonCrawlDataDumper).
 The CommonCrawlDataDumper is an Apache Nutch tool that can dump Nutch segments into Common Crawl data format, mapping each crawled-by-Nutch file on a JSON-based data structure.
 CommonCrawlDataDumper dumps out the files and serialize them with CBOR encoding, a data representation format used in many contexts.

 Each contributed web crawl has an accompanying JSON file that lists the total records, by mimeType.
 A program, aggregate.py, aggregates all of the JSON files.
-Total records at time of generation is provided below:
+Total records at time of generation are provided below:

 ```
 Total: 1,741,530 records